Albessen: Economic structure

 Agriculture, which alone defined the village's economic life well into the 20th century, still plays an important part today.
 There are still a few full-time and part-time operations, even for organic farming.
 Otherwise, most members of the workforce must commute to jobs elsewhere, mainly to either Kusel or Kaiserslautern.
 In the past, there were unavailing attempts to mine chalk.
 More successful was the stone industry.
 At the Albessen quarry between 1928 and 1974, hard stone was quarried.
 For a time, the quarry employed 70 workers.

 Established businesses

 Albessen has a pub (in whose side room an Evangelical church service is held on the second Sunday of each month), three full-time farmers and one part-time one.
 One attraction often visited by school classes and other interested groups is a Bioland farm, the first one in Germany to be run as a joint-stock company.
-The company's chairman is Kornelius Burgdörfer-Bensel.
 Also, there is one business that produces goat cheese and markets it itself.